Hazelfire/thesis/index.md

 : Final Proof script {#lst:final_proof_script}

 These proof scripts are very difficult to understand statically.
 Our understanding of the commands were aided due to our knowledge of the current state.
 However, when looking at the script without the context of the state, they are often very difficult to follow.
 Especially if the scripts are more complicated than this one.

+## Past ITP usability research and cognitive dimensions
+Cognitive Dimensions of Notation is a framework used to evaluate the effectiveness of notations [@green_usability_1996,Green2], that is, ways of writing down information.
+The notation was originally proposed by Green as a way of discussing the design trade-offs of visual programming languages, but has been applied elsewhere for a variety of notations.
+These dimensions are not an evaluation framework for notations, as often increasing one dimension will also change other dimensions, and different tasks may require different dimensions.
+For instance, in textual ITPs, dependencies are not shown between theorems, and doing so would increase the Diffuseness of the notation, allowing less to be shown and understood on a single screen.
+However, debugging why some theorem might fail given a change in other theorems would aid from a more diffuse representation showing the hidden dependencies.

+Cognitive Dimensions focus mainly on the way that users understand and work with the meaning of the program.
+Cognitive Dimensions make an important distinction between difficulties of understanding and working with the notation vs difficulties with the actual problem itself.
+Because proving theorems is a very cognitively demanding task, that no matter how perfect the notation will always have an inherit difficulties.
+We can only try and improve the notations rather than making the actual problems easier.

+The notation has been adopted as a way of evaluating the usability of ITPs in Kadoda PhD Thesis [@kadoda_desirable_1999].
+The interpretation of Cognitive Dimensions in regards to ITPs has been inspired by their work, but has some notable differences.

+The Cognitive Dimensions of Notation are:

+**Abstraction Gradient**: Does the ITP offer ways of abstracting components?
+Abstraction here refers to methods, classes and encapsulation.
+Green classifies notations as either being abstraction-hating, abstraction-tolerant or abstraction-hungry.
+An abstraction-hating ITP would be one that forces you to work with low level constructs often.
+An abstraction-tolerant ITP would be one that gives some methods for abstraction, but still nevertheless requires constant low level interaction.
+An abstraction-hungry ITP would offer many methods of abstraction, that could even in the end obscure what is actually happening behind the scenes.

+**Closeness of Mapping**: Closeness of Mapping is how similar the notation is to the problem domain.
+At some point, a representation of the problem has to be put into notation suitable for the ITP.
+The easier this is to do the better the closeness of mapping, or how close the proof state is represented vs what the user would expect.

+**Consistency**: Once you know the basics of an ITP, how much of the rest can be inferred?
+A notation that is not consistent would require constant lookup of features in the theorem prover.
+Consistency is particularly important for learning ITPs.
+Consistency can become an issue when there are a large amount of abstractions.

+**Error-Proneness**: Is it easy to make careless mistakes?
+A common
+\"careless mistake\" in theorem provers is trying to apply a tactic in a textual theorem prover that is not valid for the current proof state.

+**Diffuseness**: How much does it represent a proof relative to the complexity of the proposition proven?
+This is an easier cognitive dimension to measure, and represents the verbosity of the notation.
+ITPs with high diffuseness often have lower abstractions and are easier to understand, but more difficult to change.

+**Hard Mental Operations**: Are there parts of the notation that require getting out a pencil and paper to understand what it means?
+The domain of ITPs by it's very nature requires Hard Mental Operations, so it's important to separate the inherit difficulty vs difficulty created by the notation.
+Hard Mental Operations may arise out of particularly complicated tactics, especially since tactics can be composed together.
+An ITP with a consistent set of tactics would reduce Hard Mental Operations.

+**Hidden Dependencies**: Are there dependencies in the notation that are not presented?
+In ITPs and programming languages, it's usually possible to find what a function/lemma references, but is difficult to find what lemmas/functions reference the one we are working in.
+Furthermore, automation often uses lemmas in the context without indicating at all that it is using them.
+This makes the issue of hidden dependencies even more difficult.
+An ITP with low hidden dependencies makes these dependencies between parts of the program explicit

+**Perceptual cues**: Does the notation force the user to make decisions before they have the information they need to make it?
+Especially for novice users, ITPs need to allow the user to explore different paths for proving a statement.
+This often represents a premature commitment as the user has to commit to a strategy before evaluating whether that strategy would work.
+ITPs that offer undo features and allow postponing making decisions require less premature commitment.

+**Premature commitment**: Does the notation force the user to make decisions before they have the information they need to make it?
+Especially for novice users, ITPs need to allow the user to explore different paths for proving a statement.
+This often represents a premature commitment as the user has to commit to a strategy before evaluating whether that strategy would work.
+ITPs that offer undo features and allow postponing making decisions require less premature commitment.

+**Progressive Evaluation**: Does the system give adequate feedback?
+Error messages, display of current proof state and ability to work with incomplete proofs are all features of progressive evaluation.
+Getting feedback from the system is absolutely essential for learning the ITPs.

+**Role Expressiveness**: Is it easy to identify what the purpose of a component is?
+Lack of role expressiveness, particularly within the proofs of textual ITPs, was one of the main motivations of this study.
+It is often very difficult on retrospect to identify how the components of a proof relate to each other.
+An ITP with high Role Expressiveness would make it clear how a lemma or component of a proof contributes to the proof.

+**Secondary Notation**: Are there avenues for comments, colours and representation of the code that helps with comprehension?
+A Secondary Notation is a way of representing understanding by not changing the actual meaning of the notation.
+ITPs that offer comments, colours and whitespace grouping help with representing secondary notation.

+**Viscosity**: Is it easy to make a change in the system?
+ITPs with low abstraction make it difficult to make changes.
+Sometimes a small difference to what you are wanting to prove requires a disproportionate change of the proof.
+ITPs with high viscosity make it difficult to change.

+**Visibility and Juxtaposability**: How easy is to get a particular piece of desired information?
+How easy is it to compare part of your proof with proofs elsewhere?
+Sometimes critical information is difficult to obtain when creating or understanding a proof state.
+A common example is being able to inspect intermediate proof steps.
+When a proof relies heavily on automation, it is sometimes difficult to understand how the automated tactic managed to get in a particular proof state.
+Having this information helps understand the proof and how to move forward.
+ITPs with low visibility make it difficult to find such information.
+Juxtaposability is showing two parts of the system side by side.
+This is important as often a proof might only be a refinement of a previous proof, and might need to be understood in context.

+## Research Questions

 This thesis was inspired by the difficulty in reading static proof scripts.
 Some provers have already moved to attempt to fix this problem.
 For instance, Isabelle's Isar language offers a different way of proving propositions that embeds more state, and helps the user understand the proof.
 It would be therefore valuable to determine what usability issues have been reported, what has been done to fix them, and whether solutions from some ITPs could be used to help other provers.

 And finally, the secondary motivation of this thesis is to encourage further use and development of ITPs.
 So it would be valuable to create a decision tool that helps a user determine which ITP, if any, should be used for a particular project.

 Hence, the research questions for this thesis are:

+RQ1 *{{RQ1}}*

+This research question was chosen to better understand the context of the study.
+This was answered by a systematic literature review in [@sec:literature_review]

+RQ2 *{{RQ2}}*

+This research question was chosen due to the continual development of ITPs.
+It is answered by a living review in [@sec:results].

+RQ3 *{{RQ3}}*

+Finally, this research question was chosen as being important for the aim of encouraging more development in the field of ITPs and the creation of more verified software.
+It is answered by a living review in [@sec:results].

+# Methodology

+To recall our research questions:

 RQ1 *{{RQ1}}*